MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 Every web product has issues.
 The Microsoft Edge DevTools **Issues** tool analyzes the current webpage and reports issues grouped by type including accessibility, compatibility, performance, and more.

-If you have Visual Studio Code, the Microsoft Edge DevTools extension for Visual Studio Code makes issues available in your source code directly.
+The Microsoft Edge DevTools extension for Visual Studio Code makes issues available in your source code directly.

-Released products can also have many issues.
+Released products can have issues.
 Based on your feedback, we added useful ways to filter issues.
-You can disable issues coming from third-party libraries for example, and choose which browsers to view issues about.
+You can disable issues coming from third-party libraries, and choose which browsers to view issues about.

-Covers:
-* todo

 See also:
 * [Find and fix problems using the Issues tool](../devtools-guide-chromium/issues/index.md)